-CDSA has been educating the community for 60 years.
-Being in Education for over 30 years, I am still motivated when I see the student's eagerness to learn in an environment that provides opportunities for them to think, explore, and discover.
+CDSA has been educating the community for over 60 years.
+Being in Education for 30+ years, I am still motivated when I see the student's eagerness to learn in an environment that provides opportunities for them to think, explore, and discover.
 Montessori pedagogy is self-paced and helps children learn how "they" learn.
 It is priceless, comprehensive and, in its authentic form, inspires a child to embrace the "joy" of learning.
-The dedicated staff at CDSA truly sets us apart!
+The dedicated staff and engaged parent community at CDSA truly sets us apart!